pshirole/pranavshirole.github.io/_posts/2020-01-19-clustering-in-NYC.md

 In this blog post, we will explore neighborhoods in New York City using the Foursquare API.
 We will get the most common venue categories in each neighborhood, and then using the k-means clustering algorithm, group the neighborhoods into clusters.

-*Note: You will not be able to interact with the maps in this blog post since Github pages does not support Folium.
-However, if you copy the code into your own Jupyter notebook, you will be able to get interactive maps.*

 ```python
 import numpy as np # library to handle data in a vectorized manner